WinterAxis/ESV-MD-Bible/The_Bible_esv/20_Proverbs/Prov_2.md

 For the upright will inhabit the land, and those with integrity will remain in it,

 ###### 22
-but the wicked will be cut off from the land, and the treacherous will be rooted out of it. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+but the wicked will be cut off from the land, and the treacherous will be rooted out of it.

 ***